American Wine Society®

 There’s always more to learn about wine

 We are passionate wine explorers—both beginner and expert—who believe wine discovery is a fun and lifelong adventure that should be shared.
-Our 6,500 members are largely wine consumers, but also amateur and professional winemakers; chefs, restaurateurs and foodies; educators and students; journalists; wine suppliers and wineries.
+Our 7,000+ members are largely wine consumers, but also amateur and professional winemakers; chefs, restaurateurs and foodies; educators and students; journalists; wine suppliers and wineries.

-We quench our thirst for wine knowledge through local tastings—there are 180 American Wine Society chapters across the United States, and through regional and national wine events and formal training and wine courses.
+We quench our thirst for wine knowledge through local tastings—there are over 180 American Wine Society chapters across the United States, and through regional and national wine events and formal training and wine courses.
 Each event is an opportunity to make new friends, share a glass of wine and learn about the history, culture and traditions involved in making and drinking wine.

 Discover more about what is in your glass.